bepuca/azureml-scaffolding/README.md

 This command will:

 1. Parse the pipeline YAML file to identify the packages used.
-This requires the step name to match the package name (with dashes changed to underscores).
+This expects the `component` key to be of the form `./<package-name>/...`.
 2. Isolate the packages in the `runs/<pipeline-name>/<run-id>` folder.
 In this case, at the top level of the folder there will only be the pipeline YAML.
    Each package is isolated in its own subfolder in the same way `bin/pkg`